-If you have been following Mars since New Year's Day, you may recall that back on the first day of the New Year, it was shining in the zodiacal constellation of Virgo.
-It was then 156 million miles (252 million kilometers) from Earth.
-In contrast, by the end of next week, Mars' distance from Earth will have diminished to less than 59 million miles (95 million km); it now shines about 10 times more brightly than it did at the start of this year.
-[Watch: Mars' Retrograde Motion Explained, Jupiter & Mercury Views, Too! ]
+If you have been following Mars since New Year's Day, you may recall that back then, it was shining in the zodiacal constellation of Libra, the scales.
+At that time, it was 181 million miles (292 million kilometers) from Earth.
+In contrast, by the end of next week, Mars' distance from Earth will have diminished to 42.3 million miles (68.2 million km); it now shines some 25 times brighter than it did at the start of this year.

 Also since Jan.
-1, Mars has progressed along on an easterly course through the background stars of the zodiac.
-It currently resides in the nonzodiacal constellation of Ophiuchus, the Serpent Holder.
+1, Mars has progressed on an easterly course through the background stars of the zodiac.
+It currently resides in the zodiacal constellation of Capricornus, the sea goat.

-But on Saturday, April 16, that steady eastward course is going to come to a stop.
+But on June 28, that steady eastward course will come to a stop.

-Actually, for the past few weeks, Mars has appeared to slow in its eastward trajectory; almost seeming to waver, as if it had become uncertain.
-Finally, on April 16, it will pause entirely.
-Then, for almost 11 weeks, it will reverse its course in the heavens and move backward against the star background — toward the west.
-On June 30, it will pause again, before resuming its normal eastward trek.
+Actually, since the beginning of June, Mars has appeared to slow in its eastward trajectory, almost seeming to waver, as if it had become uncertain.
+Finally, on June 28, it will pause briefly.
+Then, for the next two months, it will reverse its course in the heavens and appear to move backward against the star background — toward the west.

-The Greeks finally explained away this anomaly by asserting that the planets moved around Earth in smaller "epicycles" — that is, a small circle whose center moves along its main orbital path around Earth, resulting in complex, almost coil-like curves.
-Unfortunately, the actual observations of the planets never seemed to fit this strange orbital mechanism, ultimately making the Greeks' explanation quite useless.
+The Greeks finally explained away these anomalies by assuming that the planets moved around Earth in smaller "epicycles" — that is, small circles whose centers move along their main orbital circles around Earth, resulting in complex, almost coil-like curves.
+Unfortunately, the actual observations of the planets never seemed to fit this strange orbital mechanism, ultimately making the Greeks' explanation utterly useless.

-What we are seeing is merely an illusion based on perspective.
-Mars will always continue to move along in its regular elliptical orbit around the sun.
-What we are seeing — the stopping, reversing of its path in the sky and the ultimate resumption of its regular journey — is merely a function of the view people have of Mars as it is seen from Earth, as each planet travels around the sun in separate paths and at different speeds.
+Let's stress one thing here: Mars is not actually stopping or reversing its orbital path in space!
+What we are witnessing is merely an illusion based on perspective.
+Mars will continue to move in its regular elliptical orbit around the sun.
+What we are seeing — the stopping, the reversing of its path in the sky and the ultimate resumption of its regular path across the sky — is solely a function of viewing Mars from our Earthly perspective (just like when viewing the slower car from the perspective of the faster car) as we each travel through space in separate orbital paths at different speeds around the sun.

 Editor's note: If you capture an awesome view of Mars and want to share it Space.com and our news partners for a story or gallery, send images and comments in to managing editor Tariq Malik at: firstname.lastname@example.org.

-Joe Rao serves as an instructor and guest lecturer at New York's Hayden Planetarium.
-He writes about astronomy for Natural History magazine, the Farmer's Almanac and other publications, and he is also an on-camera meteorologist for News 12 Westchester, N.Y.
+Joe Rao serves as an associate at New York's Hayden Planetarium.
+He writes about astronomy for Natural History magazine, the Farmer's Almanac and other publications, and he is also an on-camera meteorologist for FiOS1 News, based in Rye Brook, New York.
 Follow us @Spacedotcom, Facebook and Google+.
 Original article on Space.com.